pranitsh/generate/README.md

 # generate
-`Generate` is a python-based recursive prompting tool for GPT4All, attemtping to achieve greater flexibility, caching, and usability than similar products.
-It offers the ability to create multiple tasks and performing them all at once or one at a time, extending generator for creating new ones specific to your use case, and a number of pre- and post-processing steps for convenience.
-The source code is readable and examples are provided below.
+`Generate` is a python-based recursive prompting tool for GPT4All, attempting to achieve greater flexibility, caching, and usability than similar prompting tools.
+It offers the ability to create multiple tasks and performing them conveniently, extending class `generator` for creating recursive prompting structures for your use case, and a number of pre- and post-processing steps for convenience.
+The source code is readable and examples are provided in the code under `generator.generators`.

 Interested?
 Test the code quickly by running the below (requires python and git):
 ```sh